 Well its here!
 The craziest time of the year…until the spring concert hits!
 All of my classes are continuously practicing their songs and compositions for our holiday concert next week, so that is taking up a majority of our 30 minute class time; however, I still need to fill the few minutes here and there that come up in between.
 What’s a music teacher to do?
-Here are 4 simple lessons that you can stretch out or shrink to fit your classroom time needs!
+Here are 4 simple lessons that you can stretch out or shrink to fit depending on how much time you have!

 1. What instrument is in the mystery bag?